clokep/relapse/docs/setup/installation.md

 ### URL previews

-Synapse includes support for previewing URLs, which is disabled by default.
-To turn it on you must enable the `url_preview_enabled: True` config parameter and explicitly specify the IP ranges that Synapse is not allowed to spider for previewing in the `url_preview_ip_range_blacklist` configuration parameter.
+Relapse includes support for previewing URLs, which is disabled by default.
+To turn it on you must enable the `url_preview_enabled: True` config parameter and explicitly specify the IP ranges that Relapse is not allowed to spider for previewing in the `url_preview_ip_range_blacklist` configuration parameter.
 This is critical from a security perspective to stop arbitrary Matrix users spidering 'internal' URLs on your network.
 At the very least we recommend that